Of course Casey DeSantis is being floated for Gov, the DeSantises have no one else

 So now DeSantis has an opportunity to take another go, this time by usurping the President’s chance to essentially handpick the next Florida Governor.
 We know U.S. Rep. Byron Donalds is considering a run, and he’s a top Trump ally, meaning there’s a better than decent chance Donalds will get that coveted “Complete and Total” endorsement.

 By floating Casey DeSantis as heir apparent to the Governor’s mansion, the DeSantises could scare off donors, or at least that would be the calculus.
-And Gov. DeSantis — love him or hate him — is a top notch fundraiser, which could give his wife an early advantage.
-It also could potentially be a way to leverage power for the Governor to get his way this Legislative Session, emphasis on “potentially.”
+And Gov. DeSantis — love him or hate him — is a top-notch fundraiser, which could give his wife an early advantage.
+It could also be a way to leverage power for the Governor to get his way this Legislative Session, with emphasis on “potentially.”

-It’s clear the DeSantises are trying to control a whole lot of things, not just with floating Casey as a gubernatorial prospect, but with just about anything that has occurred over the past several years.
-As an anointed power couple, they are attempting to control donors, the Legislature, the narrative … everything, really.
+Clearly, the DeSantises are trying to control many things, not just with floating Casey as a gubernatorial prospect but with just about anything that has occurred over the past several years.
+As an anointed power couple, they attempt to control donors, the Legislature, the narrative … everything.

 But there are flaws in the DeSantis World calculations.

-First of all, Casey DeSantis is an unproven candidate — she’s never personally run for anything — and her public persona is mostly apolitical, potentially alienating her from the MAGA crowd needed to even win an election for dog catcher, let alone Governor.
-And of course there’s a really glaring negative here: It was Casey DeSantis who engineered her husband’s epic fail in challenging Trump for the White House.
+First of all, Casey DeSantis is an unproven candidate — she’s never personally run for anything — and her public persona is primarily apolitical, potentially alienating her from the MAGA crowd needed even to win an election for Dogcatcher, let alone Governor of Florida.
+And, of course, there’s a really glaring negative here: Casey DeSantis engineered her husband’s epic fail in challenging Trump for the White House.

 Second, does anyone actually see Ron DeSantis sitting dutifully behind his wife as Florida’s First Gentleman?
 DeSantis is NOT Doug Emhoff.
 He’s not going to cut ribbons at gas station grand openings and carry pom poms around while his wife established herself as a presidential contender in 2028.

-Is anyone really going to want four or eight more years of defeated DeSantises?
+Is anyone genuinely going to want four or eight more years of defeated DeSantises?

 Peter Schorsch